-The Trump administration had the shipping industry buzzing this week by threatening that the US will leave the Universal Postal Union (UPU), an organization that connects postal services worldwide.
+The Trump administration had the shipping industry buzzing in recent months by threatening that the US will leave the Universal Postal Union (UPU), an organization that connects postal services worldwide.

 In the administration’s view, foreign postal services, specifically China, are taking advantage of lower shipping rates into the US.
 This is due to an agreement from 1969 where industrialized countries will charge developing countries lower rates to deliver mail and parcels under 2 kg (4.4 lbs) in order to promote economic growth in those emerging markets.

 Ultimately, the UPU and Trump Administration reached a deal in September 2019 to remain in the organization, though several changes have been announced.
 Here's a closer look at what the UPU is, the Trump Administration's argument and what impact the reformed UPU will have on eCommerce.

 The Universal Postal Union is made up of postal representatives from 192 countries.
 Every 4 years, they set “terminal dues”, which are the fees that countries pay each other for the international delivery of letters and small packages.